lucasjoliveau/doc/en/administration/odoo_sh/getting_started/first_module.md

 Push your changes to your remote repository

-From an Odoo.sh editor terminal:
+From an Konvergo ERP.sh editor terminal: